 Warning: include(): Failed opening './lib/facebookshare.php' for inclusion (include_path='.:/opt/remi/php80/root/usr/share/pear:/opt/remi/php80/root/usr/share/php:/usr/share/pear:/usr/share/php') in /srv/vhost/mariamilani.com/home/html/wp-content/themes/mariamilani/header.php on line 7

 Ancient Roman Homes and Houses

-As with other aspects of ancient Roman life and Roman architecture, Roman homes, houses and Roman villas underwent a degree of evolution, particularly as the fortunes of Rome impacted wealth, society, roman technology and standards of living.
+What was the layout of a Roman house?
+What was an ‘insulae’ apartment block like?
+As with other aspects of ancient Roman life, Roman homes, houses and Roman villas underwent a degree of evolution, particularly as the fortunes of Rome impacted wealth, society, roman technology and standards of living.